 Every day in my reports, I share values of daily pivots, R1, R2 resistances and S1, S2 supports.
 These are canned values from my trading platform but they can be effective for intraday trading.
 I have written on how to use pivot points for your trading here.

 Grey zone supports and resistances: These are zones I mark in grey on intraday ES charts drawn by me discretionarily based on earlier reaction points on current and different timeframes and also based on market profile information.
 These zones can be used for fine tuning entries on larger timeframes or for intraday trading depending on what you are doing.

 The ES Daily report is posted every day except for Mondays and the Weekend report on Sundays which covers Monday’s information.
 The GDX and Bonds Razz reports are posted on alternate days in the room.
 Information on the ES is generally more accurate than the GDX/Bonds information based on my observation, but these too have periods of higher and lower accuracy.
 USO and GDX High Low system posts are posted daily in the morning and intraday updates are provided on them as necessary.

 Core/Long-Term Indicators and Trading Signals Tables

 In addition to our daily reports analyzing the Emini S&P 500 (ES), Bonds, and GDX, the Smart Money service provides directional alerts on the ES, GDX and USO listed in our Core Indicators and Long-Term Indicator tables.
-It also provide Trade Signals in QLD/QID, SSO/SDS, USO and GDX based on the indicators.
+It also provide Trade Signals in SPY/SH based on the indicators.

 Core Indicators include the NYHL1M and Secret Indicator Combo.
 The Long-Term Indicator is NYHL, which is the 12-month version.
-Trade Signals are my own trades based on rules outlined below, using the NYHL1M as the main input for entries and exits.
+Trade Signals are based on a matrix of all the indicators tracked here.
+The exact logic behind the entries are proprietary.